 It’s also worth considering all the lotions and potions you’ll be taking with you.
 Sometimes we don’t even think about what might be in our health and beauty products so consider how ethical your products may be and how you might be indirectly harming the wonderful places you are so eager to see.
 Heading to see the beautiful rainforests of Indonesia?
 Maybe don’t carry lots of products filled with unsustainably farmed palm oil that is destroying those very forests you seek to ‘ooh’ and ‘aah’ at!

 Those where the direct impact is a bit more obvious include sun lotions and insect sprays.
-Chemicals in sun creams can keep us protected but can also cause severe damage to our coral reef systems so why not consider an eco-friendly alternative to the big brand names.
+Chemicals in sun creams can keep us protected but can also cause severe damage to our coral reef systems so why not consider an eco-friendly sunscreen as an alternative to the big brand names.
 DEET-based sprays can work well to kill bugs but remember you are in their habitat so try to minimise your environmental impact and be aware of how much you spray.
 DEET also melts plastic so just remember that when you are applying it to your skin.
 Always remember to use insecticides wisely and consider DEET-free options or buying appropriate clothing and mosquito nets to protect yourself in other ways.

 Before you head off it’s also worth investing in some quality gear.
 The last thing you need is to have to keep buying the same items constantly throughout a long trip because you opted for a bargain knock-off product rather than something worth a little more.
 From hiking shoes to backpacks to travel clothes look for things that will last.
 Seek out high-quality sturdy gear that won’t need to be replaced on a longer trip and then look after it!
 It’ll save you money as well as reducing your environmental footprint.